 • Infrastructure resilience

 Weather-related disruption is not new to our industry.
-However, if a strong El Niño develops, productions and events may face increased uncertainty across a range of operational areas.
+However, if a strong El Niño does develop as predicted, productions and events may face increased uncertainty across a range of operational areas.
 When planning productions and events the message is simple:

 • Build flexibility into plans early

-• Challenge assumptions based solely on historical conditions
+• Challenge assumptions based on historical conditions / data

 The extent of any impact will depend on location, timing and activity, but – as always – early planning, good intelligence and proportionate contingency arrangements remain the best tools for managing uncertainty.